Robinlovelace/Creating-maps-in-R/intro-spatial.md

 to individual polygons (in this case London Boroughs).

-The default colours are really nice but we may wish to produce the map in black and white, which should produce a map like that shown below:
+The default colours are really nice but we may wish to produce the map in black and white, which should produce a map like that shown below (and try changing the colors):

 ```r